bcsurf2822/redux-weather/README.md

 - **State Management**:
   - Implements Redux Toolkit's `createSlice` and `createAsyncThunk` to manage the application state and handle asynchronous API calls.
   - Stores weather data for up to 5 cities, including temperature highs/lows, pressure, and humidity.
-  - Tracks loading, success, and failure states for API requests.

 ## Technologies Used